 - Specify theMaximum Clock Skew (seconds), which is the allowed difference in seconds between the system times of the IdP and the firewall at the moment when the firewall validates IdP messages (default is 60; range is 1–900).
 If the difference exceeds this value, authentication fails.

-- EnableMfaif your IdP is configured to require users to log in using multi-factor authentication (MFA).
+- SelectForce multi-factor authentication in cloudif your IdP is configured to require users to log in using multi-factor authentication (MFA).

-- Configure the Authentication Portal settings to use the Authentication profile.
+- (Required for authentication policy rule only) Configure the Authentication Portal settings to use the authentication profile.